evansbenj/BIO722.md/1_Evaluating_your_data.md

 This website is written in a markup language called [Markdown](https://en.wikipedia.org/wiki/Markdown) and hosted by [Github](www.github.com).
 I've found both of these tools to be easy to learn and very useful.

+# Major goals of this exercise
+* We will prepare a reference genome using the bwa index command
+* We will map a subsetted de-multiplexed dataset to individual chromosomes in this reference genome using bwa mem
+* We will call genotypes using samtools and bcftools
+* We will calculate some diversity statistics using vcftools

-# Introduction to Quality Control, De-multiplexing, and Trimming of Illumina Data
+# Quality Control, De-multiplexing, and Trimming of Illumina Data

 ## Fasta and Fastq format

-We have already discussed fastq format, quality assessment with fastqc and trimming with trimmomatic.
+We have already discussed fastq format, quality assessment with [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and trimming with [TROMMOMATIC](http://www.usadellab.org/cms/?page=trimmomatic).
 So I won't go over this again.

 In case you missed it, more details about fastq format is available [here](http://en.wikipedia.org/wiki/FASTQ_format).